-• Concentration of Car Dealerships.
-This planning area contains several car dealerships which are a conditional use in Winter Park.
-These dealerships include Volvo, Dodge, Honda, Volkswagen, and Subaru and several used car lots.
+Concentration of Automobile Dealerships This planning area contains several car dealerships and used car lots which are a conditional use in Winter Park.
 The City should concentrate car dealerships north of Lee Road in this planning area instead of letting them spread throughout the City.